-To better meet the needs of our members, Vermont Library Association maintains four sections that develop targeted programming and focus on issues of special concern to members in those sections.
+To better meet the needs of our members, Vermont Library Association maintains five sections that develop targeted programming and focus on issues of special concern to members in those sections.
 VLA members may join any section(s) at no additional charge by indicating their desire on the membership form.
 Please contact the leaders below for more information about the sections’ activities and how you can get involved.

 College and Special Libraries Section